About Free Stack Finder

 Who runs this site

-We’re not software engineers or tech journalists.
-We’re everyday users who test tools from the perspective of real people: a freelancer who needs a good photo editor, a small business owner looking for an affordable project management tool, a student who needs something that runs on a Chromebook.
+We’re not writing for enterprise procurement teams.
+We approach these comparisons from the perspective of real buyers: a freelancer who needs a dependable photo editor, a small business owner trying to avoid another monthly subscription, or a student who needs something that runs on a basic laptop or Chromebook.

 If you have a question, a tool suggestion, or found something we got wrong, use the contact page to reach us.